-Total Hip Replacement (THR)
+Total Hip Replacement Surgery New Jersey

 The hip is a “ball-and-socket” joint where the “ball” at the top of the thigh bone (femur) fits inside the “socket” in the pelvis (acetabulum).
 A natural substance in the body called cartilage lubricates the joint.
 When the bone and/or cartilage of the hip becomes diseased or damaged from arthritis, hip fractures, bone death or other causes, the joint can stiffen and be very painful.
-A total hip replacement may be recommended for patients who experience severe hip pain and whose daily lives are affected by the pain.
+Total hip replacement surgery may be recommended for patients who experience severe hip pain and whose daily lives are affected by the pain.

-Total Hip Replacement Procedure
+Total Hip Replacement Surgery

 When Does Therapy Start After Total Hip Replacement